ajmalafif/gatsby-netlifyCMS/pages/about.md

 date: 2017-01-01
 permalink: /about/index.html
 ---

-One of my life goals is to create a fulfilling and balanced lifestyle, and extend it to people I love and care for the most.
+<p class="mt0">One of my life goals is to create a fulfilling and balanced lifestyle, and extend it to people I love and care for the most.</p>

 I went to Pennsylvania State University for college and have a degree in Actuarial Science.